-My step brother introduced me to gym climbing when I was 21 and I fell in love right away.
-It was like I finally found the answer to the meaning of my life.
-As I started venturing outside top-roping then sport climbing everything else in my life started to fade away.
-I slowly phased out my mountain biking and quite karate and ju-jitsu.
+My step-brother introduced me to gym climbing when I was 21 and I fell in love right away.
+It was like I had finally found the answer to the meaning of my life.
+As I started venturing outside top-roping then sport climbing and eventually long traditional routes everything else in my life started to fade away.
+I slowly phased out my mountain biking and quit karate and ju-jitsu.
 I brought yoga into my life a few years later, only because a friend and climbing partner suggested that it would help improve my climbing.
-I have had to take time off from my climbing; moving around, injuries, massage therapy school and babies have all taken me away from climbing for periods of time but I have always come back to it.
+I have had to take time off from my climbing; moving around, injuries, massage therapy school,and my family have all taken me away from climbing for periods of time, but I have always come back to it.

-My training as a massage therapist has been a great help to my climbing.
-When I injure myself I know what to do to get myself back climbing as quick as possible.
-I know right away if I should use heat or ice, when to stretch or rest or just push through.
-It use to take me a week or more to get a solid answer as to handle an injury, now I start with the right course of treatment right away.
-But even better I know what to do to stay healthy and reduce the risk of injuring myself.
-Proper stretching, training supporting muscles, better posture, proper rest periods and hydrotherapy all keep me strong, flexible and limber to me keep climbing and training hard.
+My training as a massage therapisthas been a great help to my climbing.
+When I injure myself, I know what to do to get myself back climbing as quick as possible.
+I know right away if I should use heat or ice, when to stretch, or rest, or just push through.
+It used to take me a week or more to get a solid answer about how to handle an injury, now I start with the right course of treatment right away.
+Even more importantly, I know what to do to stay healthy and reduce the risk of injuring myself.
+Proper stretching, training supporting muscles, better posture, proper rest periods, and hydrotherapy all keep me strong, flexible, and limber to me keep climbing and training hard.

 Climbing has been part of my life for a long time.
-It has permeated the rest of my life, family and work.
-I might not be the best climber but I have a lot of experience and have a lot of fun with it.
-I hope to continue growing my climbing experience and I hope to share my knowledge by helping as many people as I can with their climbing.
+It has permeated the rest of my life, family, and work.
+I might not be the best climber but I have a good amount of experience and have a lot of fun with it.
+I hope to continue growing my climbing experience, and I hope to share my knowledge by helping as many people as I can with their own climbing.